wiseman-timelord/DynaLaunchPsPscPyPy3-Ba/README.md

 ```

 ## USAGE
-1. Locate DynaPsPscPyPy3-Ba and your .ps1 or .py scripts in the same folder..
+1. Locate DynaPsPscPyPy3-Ba and your .ps1 or .py scripts in the same folder.
 2. Launch the program by running "DynaPsPscPyPy3-Ba.Bat".
-3. Resize the window to your liking `w`.
+3. As required, resize the window `w` and request Admin rights `a`.
 4. Select a script from the menu to execute, or refresh the list if needed.
 5. After the script runs, choose to return to the menu `m` or exit `x`.